2-Week Perth To Adelaide Road Trip Itinerary: Best Places To Stop

 Distance from Perth 419 KM | Distance from Adelaide 2626 KM

-Albany is just 40 minutes from Denmark so if you are shorter on time, you can visit both in a day relatively easily.
+Albany is just 40 minutes from Denmark, so if you are short on time, you can visit both in a day instead of making this a full night stop.
 Although a day in each is definitely better!

 Albany is the site of the first European settlement in Western Australia, with colonial buildings remaining.
 There are also some beautiful beaches, with Little Beach voted as one of Western Australia’s best beaches.